-IENG 722-3 Project Design II Focusing on a realistic design task, this course is a wood design studio, where students apply design skills acquired in previous courses including structural design and building science.
+IENG 722-3 Project Design II This course is a wood design studio that provides students with the opportunity to apply their desing skills to a realistic design task.

 IENG 723-3 Wood Design II This course focuses on structural design of timber floors and lateral load resisting systems.
 Topics include: the behavior and design of floors made from solid timber; engineered wood products; timber-concrete composites; contemporary lateral load resisting systems such as light-frame; cross laminated timber shear walls and diaphragms; and moment frames.
 Students design and analyze various structural wood and hybrid systems.